Andrew Ritchie (judge): High Court appointment

 On 1 October 2021, Ritchie was appointed a judge of the High Court and assigned to the Queen's Bench Division.
 He received the customary knighthood the following year.

 Personal life

-In 1988, he married Victoria Wilberforce and they had a son and a daughter; they divorced in 2010.
-In 2012, he married Charlotte Chaliha and they have a daughter.
+In 1988, he married Victoria Wilberforce and they had a son and a daughter; they were divorced in 2009.
+In 2012, he married Charlotte Chaliha FRCOG and they have a daughter.